Find your usage with our energy calculator

-If you can’t find the wattage label, there are a couple other options to determine how much power the device uses.
+If you can’t find the wattage label, here are a couple of other options to determine how much power the device uses.

 - Purchase a wattage measuring device, such as the Kill A Watt®, which displays the wattage of a device when you plug it in.

 - Contact the manufacturer with your device’s model number.

 - Look up your device and model number online.